Chikayo-k/pp1-hotspring-ck/README.md

 ![Warnings](./readme/bugs/warnings.png)

+- There are some warnings on a console.
+They are coming from YouTube video and Google Map.
+I decided to leave the warnings as they are coming from third party sources.

 **Lighthouse report improvement**

 Analyse the website with Lighthouse and had high scores.
 However, there were still places where I could improve them.